Hands That Dig, Hands That Feed:

 Lives Shaped by Coloured Gemstone Mining

-If you were to step back in time to 1880 and enter the sapphire mines along the Himalayas in Kashmir, India, you would see hundreds of workers using basic tools to free valuable gemstones from the rock before passing them hand to hand to be washed and sorted ready for market.
-A little further afield in the valley floor you might find individuals, families or small groups scouring riverbeds in the hopes of finding loose gemstones amongst the gravel.
+If you were to step back in time to 1880 and enter the sapphire mines along the Himalayas in Kashmir, India, you would see hundreds of workers using basic tools to free valuable gemstones from the rock before passing them hand-to-hand to be washed and sorted ready for market.
+A little further afield on the valley floor you might find individuals, families or small groups scouring riverbeds in the hopes of finding loose gemstones amongst the gravel.

 Across the coloured gemstone world, this picture remains largely the same to this day.
 Independent diggers, small groups and family businesses comprise the overwhelming majority of workers in the coloured gemstone mining industry.
-While the sector has been described as fragmented, decentralised, opaque and illegal, it’s also an industry that comprises many generations of resourceful, resilient community businesses that sustain the livelihoods of hundreds of thousands of people in over 50 countries.
-The “miners” behind the great discoveries in gemstone history, such as the Star of India, are not multinational organisations but rather independent explorers, individual diggers collaborating together, and worker cooperatives.
+While the sector is sometimes described as fragmented, decentralised, opaque and predominantly illegal, another view is of an industry that comprises many generations of resourceful, resilient businesses that sustain the livelihoods of millions of people in more than fifty countries.
+The miners behind the great discoveries in gemstone history, such as the Star of India, by and large were not government-backed trading organisations like the East Company or the multinationals of modernity, but rather independent explorers, individual diggers collaborating together, and worker cooperatives.

-While mining for many metals and commodities like gold and diamonds is now largely a modern, mechanised, internationally-regulated business dominated by large-scale producers, coloured gemstone mining is still the domain of smaller operators – artisanal and small-scale mines.
-With the exception of one or two gemstones types, there has been no discernible progression from artisanal mining to industrial-scale extraction for decades.
+While mining for many metals and commodities like gold and diamonds is now largely a modern, mechanised, internationally-regulated business dominated by large-scale producers, coloured gemstone mining is still the domain of smaller operators – artisanal and small-scale miners working with traditional hand tools and low levels of mechanisation, if any at all.
+With the exception of one or two high value gemstone types – ruby and emerald for example – there has been no discernible progression.

 Table of Contents

 (You can also use the menu dots below to navigate chapters)